chancez/goplayutils/README.md

 ````
 # no revision
-gistpl 952190cba18de244b472
+goplay 952190cba18de244b472
 # with the revision:
-gistpl 952190cba18de244b472/865f92da4ab99d404d10dc5b705461332b7687a1
+goplay 952190cba18de244b472/865f92da4ab99d404d10dc5b705461332b7687a1
 ````

-You can also use gistpl on non-gists by passing in the file contents via stdin:
+You can also use goplay on non-gists by passing in the file contents via stdin:

 ````
-cat somefile.go | gistpl
+cat somefile.go | goplay
 ````

 Caveats
 -------

-gist-playground currently only supports retrieving a single file/package from a gist.
+goplayutils currently only supports retrieving a single file/package from a gist.
 It currently looks for the first file in a gist with the contents `package main` in it and uses that for creating a playground link.
-This is a restriction of the [go playground][playground] more than gist-playground itself.
+This is a restriction of the [go playground][playground] more than goplayutils itself.

 [playground]: http://play.golang.org/ "go playground"